-- 1.1 All qualification and validation activities should be planned and take the life cycle of equipment, process and product into consideration. - 1.2 Qualification and validation activities should only be performed by suitably trained personnel who follow approved the relevant validation procedures and protocols. - 1.3 Qualification and validation personnel should report as defined in the pharmaceutical quality system although this may not necessarily be to a quality management or a quality assurance function, however there should be appropriate oversight over the whole validation life cycle. - 1.4 The equipment the site should be listed in a qualification master plan (QMP).
-The key elements of the site validation programme should be clearly defined and documented in a validation master plan (VMP) or an equivalent document. - 1.5 For large and complex projects in an existing manufacturing site, planning takes on added importance and it may be necessary to create a separate VMP. - 1.6 The VMP should be a summary document which is brief, concise, clear and contain data on at least the following: - a) Validation policy. - b) The organisational structure for validation activities. - c) Summary of the facilities, systems, equipment, processes on site and the current validation status. - d) Template formats to be used for protocols and reports. - e) Planning and scheduling. - f) Change control and deviation management during for validation. - g) Handling of acceptance criteria - h) References to existing documents. - i) An assessment of the resources required. - j) The ongoing validation strategy, including revalidation and / requalification, where applicable.
+- 1.1 All qualification and validation activities should be planned and take the life cycle of equipment, process and product into consideration. - 1.2 Validation activities should only be performed by suitably trained personnel who follow approved validation procedures. - 1.3 Validation personnel should report as defined in the pharmaceutical quality system although this may not necessarily be to a quality management or a quality assurance function, however there should be appropriate oversight over the whole validation life cycle. - 1.4 The key elements of the site validation programme should be clearly defined and documented in a validation master plan (VMP) or equivalent document. - 1.5 The VMP should be a summary document which is brief, concise, clear and contain data on at least the following: - a) Validation policy. - b) The organisational structure for validation activities. - Summary of the facilities, systems, equipment, processes on site and the current validation status. - d) Template formats to be used for protocols and reports.